Dreamzilla/dreamzilla.github.io/general/faq/troubleshooting/PuTTYGen_keys.md

 ##I get the error message “Warning cannot recognize format of key” when I use PuTTYGen keys
-Serverauditor works with the OpenSSH key format.
+Termius works with the OpenSSH key format.
 Putty keys may be converted to the OpenSSH key format using PuTTYGen, follow [this link](https://help.cloudforge.com/entries/23248702-Converting-PuTTY-private-keys-to-OpenSSH-format) for more information.